 The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg

-We saw the methods described in action as our 16-year-old son completely revolutionized his approach to schoolwork when he read the book last summer.
+We saw the methods described in action as our 16-year-old son completely revolutionized his approach to schoolwork after reading the book last summer.
 His living testimony motivated me to read it, too!

-Thoroughly researched and documented, it is packed with fascinating case studies that will keep you reading, eager to learn more.
+Thoroughly researched and documented, The Power of Habit is packed with fascinating case studies that will keep you reading, eager to learn more.
 The Wall Street Journal named this one of the best books of the year.
 Read it, and you’ll understand why.

 Man of the Family by Ralph Moody